Please note that we can’t guarantee this is up-to-date, accurate or complete. We do our best and hope this may be of some help.

 Don't be scammed.
 Some people will try to take advantage of the unusual situation.
 Visit Coronavirus Scams for advice from Trading Standards on avoiding being scammed.

-Test and Trace Scams: The NHS test and trace system is now live and unfortunately this could be an opportunity for fraudsters to fool people.
+Test and Trace Scams: The NHS test and trace system could be an opportunity for fraudsters to fool people.
 Click on test and trace scams for information about the test and trace system and some scams to beware of.
 Also visit https://www.gov.uk/guidance/nhs-test-and-trace-how-it-works to find out more about test and trace and how it works.

 From Surrey Police: Please stay on the alert as reports come in other parts of the country of fraud or attempted fraud related to Covid-19.
 The majority of reports are related to online shopping scams where people have ordered protective face masks, hand sanitiser and other products which have never arrived.
 Other frauds being reported include ticket fraud, romance fraud, charity fraud and lender loan fraud.
 Phishing e-mails are abundant, e.g. fraudsters sending investment scheme and trading advice encouraging people to take advantage of the coronavirus downturn or purporting to be from HMRC offering a tax refund and directing victims to a fake website to harvest their personal and financial details.